 “A history of military operations is not a history of the American Revolution,” Merriman quoted.
 “The revolution was in the minds and hearts of the people.
 It was substantially affected before hostilities commenced.”

 Providing examples from the last few years, months and days, including nonviolent movements in South Korea, Venezuela, Nicaragua, Sudan and Hong Kong, Merriman said nonviolent civil resistance is “not culturally specific” and is a “global phenomenon.”
 As part of the ICNC and directed by American political scientist and professor Erica Chenoweth, a research project was developed in 2007 to help characterize this phenomenon.
 A data set of events spanning from 1900 to 2006 was compiled and analyzed for the effectiveness of nonviolent and violent movements; the research was used to develop Chenoweth’s award-winning book Why Civil Resistance Works, co-authored by Maria J. Stephan.

 The findings offer a better understanding of maximum objectives, which “fundamentally change a government or who is governing,” and what it takes to fulfill them.
 On average, Merriman said, “nonviolent civil resistance movements were able to achieve their stated goals 53% of the time over the last century,” whereas violent movements achieved their goals 26% of the time.
-According to Freedom House, the overall effectiveness of nonviolent civil resistance has been declining in the last 13 years, Merriman said, but even in an analysis of data from 2010 to 2015, the success rate for nonviolent resistance was 28%, while the success rate for violent resistance was 14%.
+According to Freedom House, authoritarianism has been rising and democracy has been declining in the last 13 years, Merriman said.

 But Adams’ perspective that “the revolution was in the minds and hearts of the people,” is not something young people are being exposed to in formal education settings, Merriman said.